TomarGunjan/CS553-DistributedAlgorithms/README.md

     * FranklinOrchestrator: A utility class to manage rounds for Franklin's Algorithm.
     * SnapshotUtils: A Utility class to store and log data for Snapshot Algorithms.

-* **Resources package** - Package containing static files containing Application.conf, and graph test data for creating network for running algorithms
+* **resources package** - Package containing static files containing Application.conf, and graph test data for creating network for running algorithms

-* **Application.conf** - This file has references to the static variables containing the network topolgy used in the algorithms.
+* **application.conf** - This file has references to the static variables containing the network topolgy used in the algorithms.

-* **test/src** - Package containing test unit tests for all algorithms.
+* **src/test** - Package containing test unit tests for all algorithms.

 ## How to run project
 ### From Intellij IDE